 Challenges Around Multi-Generational Housing

-There are issues which are impeding the growth of the housing stock to fill this need in the marketplace.
+There are issues that are impeding the growth of the housing stock to fill this need in the marketplace.
 Putting on an addition or doing major renovations to your home isn’t as easy (or as cost-effective) as you might expect.
 I have experienced this myself - which I share in my Tales From Tennis Crescent series as I navigate getting a building permit to expand my own purpose-built duplex into a larger space for my future needs.

 To aid with the development of appropriate housing stock for this target market (and others that require multi-units or co-housing type of arrangements) I genuinely wish the City would introduce programs to offset the costly permit fees associated with redeveloping existing housing to accommodate more than one household.
 Of course, if the dwelling is limited to contain just your family such that you only require one kitchen, then the process can be much easier, but for those who want to create multiple units in one dwelling so that your family can collectively live together but have your own self-contained suites, it's much more problematic and costly.
 My post called The Pitfalls Of Permit Fees And Toronto Real Estate shares exactly how shockingly expensive it can be if you're wanting to create a legal multi-unit dwelling.